cowrywise/embedpy/README.md

   currency_code='NGN'
 })
 ```
-Check the [API reference](developers.cowrywise.com) document for more examples.
+Check the [API reference](https://developers.cowrywise.com) document for more examples.

-# Contributing
+# Contributions
-We welcome contribution from everyone.
+We welcome contributions from everyone.
 Before submitting a pull request, kindly ensure:
 - [ ] Necessary tests for the code changes requested are added
 - [ ]  Code is formatted according to PEP3
 - [ ] There is clear commit messages